 - Non-Residential Property: Non-Residential Property consists of parcels owned by a profitmaking entity (rather than by a government or non-profit entity) and used for commercial purposes such as retail, office, hotel property, or paid parking lot.
 Properties that have residential units but have a primary commercial use are also considered Non-Residential Property. - Parking Lot Property: Parking lot properties consist of parking lots that serve a neighboring residential or non-residential property.
 The intended use is not as a commercial parking lot or structure and as such does not receive economic benefit. - Residential Property: Residential Property consists of single family dwellings, duplexes, triplexes, condominiums, and apartment units used exclusively for residential purposes. - Public Property: Public Property consists of parcels owned by a state, regional, or city government entity; for example, police or fire stations, schools, libraries and governmentowned office buildings.
-Non-Profit properties such as churches have a similar use and traffic pattern as Public Property and therefore have equivalent benefit factors to property classified as Public. - Special Use Property: There is a church property that is similar in use and benefit to Public Property and will therefore be included into the Public Property category for the purpose of assigning special benefit.
-Additionally, there are three parking lots that are included as part of the improvements.
-These three parking lots will be exempted from the assessments as they do not receive special benefit.
+Non-Profit properties such as churches have a similar use and traffic pattern as Public Property and therefore have equivalent benefit factors to property classified as Public. - Special Use Property: There is a church property and two non-profit organizations, Masonic Hall Association of Alameda and Fraternal Order of Eagles that are similar in usage and traffic pattern to Public Property and will therefore be included into the Public Property category for the purpose of assigning special benefit.
+Should ownership and or land use change, the classification of the property will be changed accordingly.